manoj-kharade/USER_MANAGEMENT/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Work Flow
+1)You have to run it using ng serve command.

+2)You will get landed on home page of application

+3)Go to 'user-upsert' page.

+4)Fill the form and submit.

+5)User will get added in below grid

+6)Adding first user will replace the default user in the grid

+7)Using "Edit" and "Delete" button in action column of grid you can add or delete user.